jamesrharwood/srqr/partials/how_to_use.md

-This guideline does not prescribe structure.
-Prioritize items that are most relevant.
-Items should be included in the article body whenever possible but some items can be reported in tables, figures, or supplementary materials if necessary (see [FAQs](#does-srqr-prescribe-structure)).
+Reporting guidelines do not prescribe order nor structure.
+You should include items in the article body whenever possible but some items can be reported in tables, figures, or supplementary materials if necessary (see [FAQs](#does-srqr-prescribe-structure)).